 - Wedding photos for the biggest day of your life

-- Culture, travel and events — the most vibrant images
+- Culture, travel, and events — the most vibrant images

 - Top-notch wildlife and natural world photography

 You may not like to network or use personal connections for business gain.
 But your personal and professional networks likely offer considerable untapped business potential.
 Maybe that Facebook friend you met in college is now running a photography business, or a LinkedIn contact of yours is connected to dozens of potential clients.
-Maybe your cousin or neighbor has been working in photography for years and can offer invaluable insight and industry connections.
+Maybe your cousin or neighbor has been working in a photography studio for years and can offer invaluable insight and industry connections.

 The possibilities are endless, so it’s a good idea to review your personal and professional networks and reach out to those with possible links to or interest in photography.
 You’ll probably generate new customers or find companies with which you could establish a partnership.
 Online businesses might also consider affiliate marketing as a way to build relationships with potential partners and boost business.